logstash-plugins/logstash-input-perfmon/README.md

 Try running 'bundle update logstash-devutils'
 ```
 The JRuby -S parameter looks at your PATH and it may be defaulting to another version of Ruby.
+You can temporarily add the JRuby bin folder to the beginning of your PATH to fix this.